Postpartum psychosis: Eclamptic and Donkin psychoses

 Eclampsia is the sudden eruption of convulsions in a pregnant woman, usually around the time of delivery.
 It is the late complication of pre-eclamptic toxaemia (gestosis).
 Although its frequency in nations with excellent obstetric services has fallen below 1/500 pregnancies, it is still common in many other countries.
 The primary pathology is in the placenta, which secretes an anti-angiogenic factor in response to ischaemia, leading to endothelial dysfunction.
 In fatal cases, there are arterial lesions in many organs including the brain.
 This is the second most frequent organic psychosis, and the second to be described.
 Psychoses occur in about 5% of cases, and about 240 detailed cases have been reported.
-It particularly affects first time mothers.
+It particularly affects individuals whom are giving birth first time.
 Seizures may begin before, during or after labour, but the onset of psychosis is almost always postpartum.
-These mothers usually experience delirium but some have manic features.
+These individuals usually experience delirium but some have manic features.
 The duration is remarkably short, with a median duration of 8 days.
 This, together with the absence of a family history and of recurrences, contrasts with puerperal bipolar/cycloid psychoses.
 After recovery, amnesia and sometimes retrograde memory loss may occur, as well as other permanent cerebral lesions such as dysphasia, hemiplegia or blindness.

 A variant was described by Donkin.
 He had been trained by Simpson (one of those who first recognized the importance of albuminuria) in Edinburgh, and recognized that some cases of eclamptic psychosis occurred without seizures; this explains the interval between seizures (or coma) and psychosis, a gap that has occasionally exceeded 4 days: seizures and psychosis are two different consequences of severe gestosis.
 Donkin psychosis may not be rare: a British series included 13 possible cases; but clarifying its distinction from postpartum bipolar disorder requires prospective investigations in collaboration with obstetricians.